 Capella Fahoome is a film producer who facilitates the co-creation of relationships and spaces where creative people can thrive.
 By providing these safe and nurturing environments, she enables people to freely craft and execute their vision.
 Her films include Don’t Stop Believin’: Everyman’s Journey (2013), a feature length documentary about the iconic 80s band, Journey, and their new lead singer, Arnel Pineda, whom the band members discovered on YouTube.
 Don’t’ Stop Believin’ premiered at Tribeca Film Festival and was also featured at the San Francisco International Film Festival and the Silver Docs

 Film Festival.
 It won audience awards at Traverse City Film Festival, Palm Springs International Film Festival, and New Hampshire Film Festivals and made an international premiere at the Dubai International Film Festival.
 The film was selected to take part in the American Film Showcase, a joint program of the Department of State’s Bureau of Education and Cultural Affairs and University of Southern California’s School of Cinematic Arts.
 The film was released in theaters and broadcasted on POV/Independent Lens Indies Showcase on PBS.
 It also played on NetFlix and Amazon Prime and is currently in development for a scripted musical feature.

-Capella grew up in Detroit, MI and attended Detroit Public Schools; she graduated from the University of Michigan with a B.A. in Psychology and currently attends the University of Pennsylvania for Applied Positive Psychology.
+Capella grew up in Detroit, MI and currently divides her time equally between Los Angeles and Baltimore.
+She attended Detroit Public Schools; she graduated from the University of Michigan with a B.A. in Psychology and currently attends the University of Pennsylvania for a Master of Philosophy in Organizational Dynamics and Master of Applied Positive Psychology.